mganeko/mediasoup_sample_v2/README.md

 * mediasoup Web site [https://mediasoup.org](https://mediasoup.org)
 * based on [mediasoup-sample by footnik](https://github.com/footniko/mediasoup-sample)
 * This sample is build for mediasoup v2.6.
 This does not work with mediasoup v1.x.
+* samples:
+  * multi-party with WebSocket
+  * multi-party with Socket.io
+  * multi-room, multi-party with Socket.io
 * TODO: samples for 1 way realtime streaming.
 * TODO: TLS sample with WebSocket.
-* TODO: socket.io sample, also socket.io with SSL.
+* TODO: TLS sample with socket.io.

 Node.jsで動くWebRTC SFU mediasoup v2のサンプルです。